Missoula Low-Noise Centerline Rumble Strips

 Traditional centerline rumble strips have been designed to create noise inside the vehicle, alerting drivers that they are too close to the center of the roadway.
 They are also loud outside the vehicle, which can be disruptive to residents and businesses close by.

-Over the years, the design of centerline rumble strips has improved, and we can now utilize sinusoidal rumble strips – or “mumble strips.”
-Sinusoidal rumble strips still cause noise and vibration to alert the driver but are much less audible outside the vehicle.
-Instead of rectangular shapes, sinusoidal rumble strips are more rounded in shape, decreasing the noise when driven over.
+Over the years, the design of centerline rumble strips has improved, and we can now utilize sinusoidal rumble strips – or low-noise rumble strips.
+Low-noise rumble strips still cause noise and vibration to alert the driver but are much less audible outside the vehicle.
+Instead of rectangular shapes, low-noise rumble strips are more rounded in shape, decreasing the noise when driven over.

-Simply, a mumble strip is nothing more than a low-noise rumble strip.
-MDT will be using this sinusoidal design in all of the centerline rumble strip installations for this project.\
+MDT will use the low-noise design in all of the centerline rumble strip installations for this project.

 - US 2 from just south of Troy to just west of Libby (Lincoln County)